-Equinix, i-STT and Pihana have each experienced fluctuations in their respective results of operations on a quarterly and annual basis.
-The fluctuation in their operating results may cause the market price of our common stock to decline.
+Equinix has experienced fluctuations in its results of operations on a quarterly and annual basis.
+The fluctuation in our operating results may cause the market price of our common stock to decline.
 We expect to experience significant fluctuations in our operating results in the foreseeable future due to a variety of factors, including: